xaviervalarino/portfolio/src/case-studies/omicia.md

 ---

 ### Field Configuration Modal
 I designed a new configuration modal which would toggle which fields were visible.
-The config could be saved as the application default or for the report being worked on.
+The configuration could be saved as the application default or for the report being worked on.
 Toggling fields on or off was done by dragging and dropping them into one of three rows:

 <div class="subgrid half">
 1. **Table**: the field would appear on both the table and individual variant views